Frequently Asked Questions (FAQ)

 Why Is the SCF Free To Use?

 The quality of the SCF could easily justify a costly subscription service, but we know that would exclude most organizations and defeat our broader goal of improving cybersecurity and privacy practices on a macro scale.
-While our contributors are volunteers, we rely on sponsorship and advertising revenue to maintain the SCF.
+While our contributors are volunteers, we rely on our generous sponsors to maintain the SCF.

 Are There Restrictions On The Use of the SCF?

-Secure Controls Framework Council, LLC owns the copyright for the SCF.
-However, under the Terms & Conditions page, you will see the open license that is granted for organizations to freely the use of the SCF.
+The Secure Controls Framework is copyrighted material, but we leverage the Creative Commons licensing model to keep it free for businesses to use.
+Please see the Terms & Conditions page for more details on this where you will see the open license that is granted for organizations to freely the use of the SCF.

 What Does "Mechanisms Exist" Mean?